ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---

+## QRadar API Searches
+When a case is first created the search will be set by default to look back 5 days.
+When the manual refresh rule is run the search will look back 2 days unless the activity field, Number of Days to Search, is given a different number.
+When the poller is running it will default to search back 2 days.

 ## QRadar Enhanced Data Refresh Manual Rule
 When this manual rule is run it will run all of the workflows to update the incident.
-The look back time for QRadar searches is set to 2 days by default
+This will also set the incidents field, QR Incident Last Updated Time, to the time tis rule was run.
+If this rule is run while the poller is being used this will cause the poller to run all of the workflows.

 ## Configuring Real time update to Offenses
 Real time updates to offenses is disabled by default.